jimmyneon/NFDRai/CONVERSATION_MODE_LOGIC.md

 When you send: "Hi there Sarah, your iPhone 12 is fixed and ready for collection.
 Many thanks, John"
 - System extracts customer name and device
 - Updates customer record automatically
-- If customer replies within 30 minutes → AI stays silent
+- Customer replies are handled by normal smart mode switching
-- After 30 minutes → normal mode switching applies (AI can respond)
+- AI will respond to questions like "what time?" but stay silent for "thanks"

 ## Examples